Over the Öresund Bridge to Copenhagen

 Hotels and accommodation in Copenhagen * You can easily book through our partner booking.com.

-Source for the Öresund Bridge to Copenhagen: own research on site.
+Source for Across the Oresund Bridge to Copenhagen: Research on site.
 We thank Stenaline for the invitation to these ferry trips.
+Oresund Bridge costs, prices and tolls can be found via the link in the article.